 Does your company operate in multiple markets across the world?
 Well, if so, then you’re going to love Language Variants, the third new feature in Umbraco 8.

-Language Variants allow you to have variants of the same content all in one project.
+Language Variants allow you to have several variations of content - for example, English, Spanish, French, German, Italian, etc. - all in one project.

 For example, let’s say you’re well established in the UK and German markets.
 You could have different versions of your content - English and German - side-by-side in the Umbraco CMS, helping to make sure that content is consistent.

 Now, you may also be starting to grow in Sweden, so we can configure a third language variant for you to enter Swedish content.
 However, it’s not a full-blown operation in Sweden just yet, so we’re not setting Swedish as a mandatory language.
-Therefore, pages won’t need Swedish content in order to be published.
+Therefore, Swedish content won't be required in order for pages to be published.

 Finally, you can select which content variants you want to publish.
 For example, if you’re ready to launch in Sweden now - and thus across all your market worldwide - you could click publish and the new page will be published to all your markets worldwide.
 Or, if you’re only ready to launch in the UK and Germany - two out of your three markets - when you hit publish, the content will only update on the pages relevant to those two markets.